-- rigorous screening mechanisms in place including: VIT (Victorian Institute of Teaching) registration, Working with Children Checks; National Police Checks at point of employment; and referee checks (2) for all staff and volunteers; - reviews of the National Police Check, Working with Children Check and VIT Registration Policy and Procedures annually; - clear expectations for appropriate staff behavior including with children/ students under the age of 18 in the Code of Conduct for Staff.
+- professional development and staff supervision arrangements (as required) that ensure a child-safe environment; - ongoing staff and volunteers review and acknowledge their understanding of the Child Safety and Wellbeing Code of Conduct annually; - rigorous screening mechanisms in place including: VIT (Victorian Institute of Teaching) registration, Working with Children Checks; National Police Checks at point of employment; and referee checks (2) for all staff and volunteers; - reviews of the National Police Check, Working with Children Check and VIT Registration Policy and Procedures annually; - clear expectations for appropriate staff behavior including with children/ students under the age of 18 in the Code of Conduct for Staff.
 The Code applies to all staff, volunteers and contractors; - staff re-commit to the Child Safety and Wellbeing Code of Conduct annually at staff appraisals; and - review of Codes of Conduct regularly and a date in the schedule for review annually.